-I once made out with a guy whose adorable-factor was in direct proportion to the amount of damage he did to my body when we were necking.
-One time, the clasp of his metal wrist-watch left a diagonal gash the length of my spine.
+I once made out with a guy whose adorable-factor was in direct proportion to the amount of damage he did to my body when necking.
+One time, the clasp of his wrist-watch left a diagonal gash the length of my spine.
 Another time he (accidentally) drove his patella into my balls so hard I thought I would a need a prescription for AndroGel.
 Perhaps it was my fault: I should have known things were amiss with the unnecessary head grab on our first date.

 Approach gently.
 If you grab too hard, you risk a bloody and/or painful collision that could:

 - Shatter my veneers

 - All of the above

 If you feel resistance, it’s a clue that your lover is moving at a different pace.
 See also “Ignoring the Signals.”